6 Step Financial Aid Process

 What does the priority filing date mean?
 Some aid programs are awarded based on the filing priority date.
 The earlier you apply the earlier you will be notified of your financial aid eligibility.

 File a Dream Act Application

-- Every year on January 1, the California Student Aid Commission (CSAC) makes the Dream Act Application available for AB540 eligible students.
+Every year, the California Student Aid Commission (CSAC) makes the Dream Act Application available for AB 540 eligible students